jnferner/blog/source/_drafts/theories-of-consciousness.md

 ## Cartesian Dualism

 Long ago, René Descartes tried doubting as much as he could.
 He found he could doubt that his body existed; after all, an evil demon might be controlling his perceptions in a dream [^3].
 But while he was doubting, he noticed that *he* was doubting.
 Since doubting cannot happen without someone doing it, he concluded that by the mere act of doubting he must fail to doubt his own existence.
 In fancy latin: "Dubito, ergo sum", or, its more famous cousin, "Cogito, ergo sum".
-Notice this refutes even the concievability of philosophical zombies, since by most definitions they could indeed think (as far as thought is the physical process through which behavior is generated) and would equally exclaim "cogito, ergo sum!" while not actually being.
+Since the mind and body thus don't share a property, namely whether we can doubt their existence or not, he further concluded that mind and body cannot be the same thing.

 All of this led Descartes to separate the world into res extensa, the physical stuff whose existance can be doubted, and res cogitans, the thinking stuff which must exist.
 This means that the thinking stuff can be concieved to be able to exist independent of any physical stuff.
 To explain this, Descartes concludes that consciousness resides in a different realm than physics.

+A solipsist might not not extend this privilege to others, since their exclamations of the cogito could still be the works of the evil demon.
+Animals in particular are often imagined as flesh robots with no mind stuff at all in this view.

 ### Does Batman Exist?